 Each tranche carries a pre-defined interest-only payment period, followed by a loan principal amortization period of up to 36 months subsequent to the interest-only period.
 The interest-only periods are subject to possible extension based on certain pre-defined milestones.
-Borrowings under the financing will bear interest at a fixed annual rate of 9.5% (~11.0%, including associated cash fees).
-As security for the loan, Kreos Capital received a first-priority secured interest in all Company assets, including intellectual property, and the Company undertook to maintain a minimum cash balance.
-In addition, Kreos Capital will be entitled to mid-to-high single-digit royalties on motixafortide sales, up to a pre-defined cap.
+Borrowings under the financing will bear interest at a fixed rate of 9.5% per annum (~11.0%, including associated cash fees).
+As security for the loan, Kreos Capital received a first-priority, secured interest in all Company assets, including intellectual property.
+In addition, Kreos Capital will be entitled to mid-to-high single-digit royalties on Motixafortide sales, up to a pre-defined cap.